sayantanHack/Memory-Game/fend-project-memory-game/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

+## Rule

+Theere have few boxes in that game.
+You have to click the boxes & find the right order for the box .
+If you able to match a pair of correct order then it will remain same for further untill all of the blocks are not matched in a proper order .